 Customer care support

-Written introduction to the red kite reintroduction project and to the desc and behaviour of the red kites.
+Written introduction to the red kite reintroduction project and to the description and behaviour of the red kites.